 Public toilets are available at the Eastern Cemetery Office and at the Crematorium Chapel during opening hours.

-Cemetery and cremation fees and charges (2014-2015) are set by the Council.
+Cemeteries and Crematorium fees for 2015-2016 are set by the Council.
 Your funeral director and the cemetery attendant can advise you on the costs of different options.

 Bylaws affecting cemeteries: